aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/metafile-and-vector-image-handling/pdf-dpi-settings-configuration/_index.md

 ---
-title: Convert Image to PDF Java using Aspose.Imaging
+title: Convert Image to PDF with Aspose.Imaging API for Java
 linktitle: PDF DPI Settings Configuration
 second_title: Aspose.Imaging Java Image Processing API
 description: Learn how to convert image to pdf java and convert tiff to pdf java with Aspose.Imaging for Java.
 Step‑by‑step guide for efficient image manipulation.